rwakos/tradus-api/README.md

   * [**Delete Offer(s)**][1]  Verb: DELETE [/offers/id][1]

-      Updates the Offer if found with the "id" of @param id.
+      Delete the Offer(s) if found with the "id" of @param id.

            @param offers is json in format: [{"id":1}, {"id":3}] Returns status of **200** on Success.